explodinglabs/jsonrpcclient/README.rst

     <-- {"jsonrpc": "2.0", "result": "Bar", "id": 1}
     Bar

-You should catch ``RPCClientException``, in case there's a connection problem, or your request was unsuccessful.
+You should catch ``RPCClientException``.
+This will be raised for connection problems or if the server responds with JSON-RPC *error*.

 .. sourcecode:: python